rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Treating `mod` as division rather than remainder comparison.
 - Forgetting to reduce remainders into `0` to `n - 1` range.
+- Assuming congruent numbers must be close in size instead of differing by multiples of the modulus.

 🔹 **Connections:**
 - Supports divisibility logic and cyclic patterns (Block 13).